bootstrap-vue/bootstrap-vue/src/directives/toggle/README.md

 # Toggle

 > `v-b-toggle` is a light-weight directive for toggling the visibility of collapses and sidebars,
-> and includes automated accessibility handling.
+> and includes automated [WAI-ARIA accessibility](/docs/reference/accessibility) attribute handling.

 ## Overview